 They should stay away from gambling.

-September 1st, 10th, 19th and 28th – They are blessed with the energy of Mercury and Sun.
+September 1st, 10th, 19th and 28th – They are blessed with the energy of Mercury and the Sun.

 They like to do research and study deeply; will complete any work which is given.

-They over think about the problems and are likely to get bored soon.
+They over-think about the problems and are likely to get bored soon.

 They will be good at business and gain profit from investment.